 Klein Meyers, Aviva and Karen Hardee.
 2017.
 "Resilience and community response to climate-related events: Case studies from four countries," working paper.
 Washington, DC: Population Council, The Evidence Project.

-The Evidence Project; Population, Environmental Risk, and Climate Change (PERCC)
+The Evidence Project; Population, Environmental Risks, and the Climate Crisis (PERCC)